-These paintings challenge rather than affirm the particular reality self-consciously projected by family snapshots.
+The paintings challenge rather than affirm the particular reality self-consciously projected by family snapshots.
 The cropped format, by forcing a more fragmented view, lays new emphasis and nuance.
 This in turn suggests a less cohesive, more ambiguous condition beneath the constructed façade.
-The two series also comment on each other as flip sides of a dislocated world, bridged by surprising resonance and dissonance.
+The two series comment on each other as flip sides of a dislocated world, bridged by surprising resonance and dissonance.
 In this subtle exchange between a disjointed past and the unfinished business of the present is a restorative attempt to ‘re-member’.

 The full series of 20 paintings was exhibited in my first solo, ‘Disjecta Membra’, at Gordart Gallery in Johannesburg (2008).
-I acknowledges the following people: Leslie Gurney; Zweli Mkhize and Dumisane Khumalo at Khulumani Support Group and in particular the families of the following: Dumisane Hlatswayo, Casswell Castro Khumalo, Bongane Shadrack Jinda Makhoba, Sicelo Christopher Maseko, Vuse Melanzi, Bheki Emmanuel Mlambo, Jeffrey Mlangeni, Theophillus Siphiwe Raboroko, Richard Radebe and Duke Ellington Xhola for their consent.
+I acknowledge the following people: Leslie Gurney; Zweli Mkhize and Dumisane Khumalo at Khulumani Support Group and in particular the families of the following: Dumisane Hlatswayo, Casswell Castro Khumalo, Bongane Shadrack Jinda Makhoba, Sicelo Christopher Maseko, Vuse Melanzi, Bheki Emmanuel Mlambo, Jeffrey Mlangeni, Theophillus Siphiwe Raboroko, Richard Radebe and Duke Ellington Xhola for their consent.